inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 Moreover, I've used some more practices to make my code reliable.
 Most valuable is unit testing:

 1) My code has high coverage.
 So I can do changes to it without scare, that i will break some functionality
-2) Tests are in different package.
-I am sure, that tests are using my packages as external users - they are not changing internal fields and use only public interfaces
+2) ~~Tests are in different package.
+I am sure, that tests are using my packages as external users - they are not changing internal fields and use only public interfaces~~
+   - No, I am not able to make python run, when source codes are divided into different modules

 One more, I have a package, called `requirements`, where I am placing all required external libraries to make my project work.